aendie/SFalmanac-Py3/README.md

 SFalmanac-Py3 was developed with the intention of having identical output format as Pyalmanac-Py3.
 As opposed to the older Ephem astronomy library, the intention was for it to be based entirely on the newer Skyfield astronomical library: https://rhodesmill.org/skyfield/, however Ephem is still required to calculate the planet magnitudes.

-It uses the star database in Skyfield, which is based on data from the Hipparcos Catalogue.
-The principal disadvantage is that calculating twilight (actual, civil and nautical sunrise/sunset) and moonrise/moonset is **extremely** slow.
+**OUTDATED (now that a multiprocessing verson exists):** It uses the star database in Skyfield, which is based on data from the Hipparcos Catalogue.
+The principal disadvantage is that calculating twilight (actual, civil and nautical sunrise/sunset) and moonrise/moonset is extremely slow.
 As a consequence of this a new hybrid version is available that is four times faster.
 (The hybrid version uses Ephem to calculate twilight and moonrise/moonset with only a minimal loss of accuracy.)

 **NOTE: the Python Package Index (PyPI) edition is here:** https://pypi.org/project/sfalmanac/
 **Users are encouraged to install the PyPI edition instead.**